-15.4.1 Securities which do not fall within the above two categories will be classified under 'Available for Sale' category.

-15.4.2 Banks have the freedom to decide on the extent of holdings under 'Available for Sale' category.
+- 15.4.1 Securities which do not fall within the above two categories will be classified under AFS category. - 15.4.2 Banks have the freedom to decide on the extent of holdings under AFS category.
 This may be decided by them considering various aspects such as basis of intent, trading strategies, risk management capabilities, tax planning, manpower skills, capital position, etc.

-(Profit or loss on sale of investments in HFT & AFS categories should be taken to P&L Account).
+(Profit or loss on sale of investments in HFT & AFS categories should be taken to Profit and Loss Account).